gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-02-19-three-tips-to-make-robut-apis.md

 ---
-title: Three tips to make robut APIs [EN]
+title: Three tips to make robust APIs [EN]
 ---

 You can't even imagine how important it is to have a good API.
 A bad API could delay or even make it impossible to develop a client-side application.
 That is, a good API will make your front-end developers happy and productive.